unnatissrivastava/modules/README.md

 # C Programming Modules

 This repository contains solutions to four C programming modules completed as part of my coursework.
-The programs are designed to strengthen core programming concepts and problem-solving skills through practical implementations in C lan
+The programs are designed to strengthen core programming concepts and problem-solving skills through practical implementations in C lang

 ## 📎 Modules